Ying-Jieh/taskManager/README.md

 ## Mongoose
 We can surely use the native MongoDB package in out app, but `mongoose` provides pretty straightforward API to access mongobd, so we'll use `mongoose` in out app.
-Checkout mongoos docs if the version is different.
+Checkout [mongoos docs](https://mongoosejs.com/docs/models.html) if the version is different.

+### mongoose.model()
+When you call mongoose.model() on a schema, Mongoose compiles a model for you.

+### mongoose.Schema
+We can use mongoose.Schema() to retrict the data schema

+### Queries
+After we have the mongoose model, we can use some methods like model.find(), model.findOne(), findOneAndDelete()... to operate HTTP requests and update the MongoDB.

+### test with postman
+When we want to get or update data, we need the `_id`, and we can get them by `getAllTasks()`.
+Use `GET` in postman to get all the data info.

+We need to add `/<_id>` to the path to update or delete it